Rainbow-CPaaS/Rainbow-CLI-SDK/tutorials/Managing_applications.md

 The first parameter is your application id and the second is your Firebase server key.

+Please note that we have no way to check that your token is valid.
+You can send something that is not a valid token without being refused by Rainbow.
+The token is limited to 255 characters.

+Once you have executed these commands with a valid token, Rainbow will be configured and ready to send PUSH notifications to your application.

+The last task is to configure your SDK to activate the PUSH Notifications.
 Check the [Android Getting started guide](/#/documentation/doc/sdk/android/guides/Getting%20started) for having more information on how to use your SDK to activate the Rainbow PUSH notifications for you application.

 #### IOS